R... Rajkumar

 R...
-Rajkumar is a 2013 Indian Hindi-language masala film written and directed by Prabhu Deva and produced by Viki Rajani and Sunil Lulla under Next Gen Films.
+Rajkumar is a 2013 Indian Hindi-language romantic action film written and directed by Prabhu Deva and produced by Viki Rajani and Sunil Lulla under Next Gen Films.
 The film stars Shahid Kapoor, Sonakshi Sinha and Sonu Sood in the lead roles, alongside Ashish Vidyarthi, Asrani, Mukul Dev and Srihari.

 R...
 Rajkumar was released on 6 December 2013 to mixed reviews from critics, but became a commercial success with a worldwide gross of over ₹100 crore at the box office.

 Plot

 Romeo Rajkumar is an aimless youth who arrives in Dhartipur, a small town ruled by two drug barons named Shivraj Gurjar and his arch-enemy Manik Parmar, controlled by a mafia boss named Ajit Taaka, who operates in Hong Kong.
 Rajkumar begins working for Shivraj, but his life changes forever when he sees Chanda.
 Unknown to him, Chanda is an orphan who is being raised by her uncle Manik Parmar.
 After some persistent wooing, Chanda falls for Rajkumar.
 When their love was about to flourish, Shivraj sees Chanda emerging from water during a pooja ritual and lusts after her.

 Meanwhile, Shivaraj compromises with Parmar, who decides to get Chanda married to Shivraj against her wish.
 Enraged, Rajkumar beats Shivraj's men and challenges him that he will marry Chanda in front of Shivraj.
 Shivraj tries a lot to impress Chanda but keeps failing.
 One day, Chanda gets angry and challenges Shivraj that she will strip her clothes herself only if Shivraj defeats Rajkumar.
 Furious, Shivraj plans to get Rajkumar killed in an encounter by his pet cop. but gets a shocking surprise where it is revealed that Rajkumar actually works for Ajit Takka and was sent to Dhartipur only to take over the drug cartel to which Shivraj and Parmar owe allegiance.
 Rajkumar captures Shivraj's narcotic truck and drives it to Taaka.

 After giving Shivraj's stolen truck to Takka, Rajkumar discovers that the truck was empty, where it turns out that Shivraj and Takka had joined hands and purposely made Rajkumar steal the empty truck.
 Shivraj brutally kills Rajkumar and has his men bury him.
-Shivraj starts his wedding celebrations with Chanda, only to be interrupted by Rajkumar, who is shown to have been rescued by Shivraj's henchmen Qamar Ali after he was buried.
-Shivraj's men back off as they are now friends with Rajkumar.
+Shivraj starts his wedding celebrations with Chanda, only to be interrupted by Rajkumar, who is shown to have been rescued by Shivraj's henchman Qamar Ali after he was buried.
 A one-on-one fight ensues between the two, where Shivraj overpowers Rajkumar for the majority of the fight, but Rajkumar kills Shivraj with a power punch to the throat and also kills Takka for the betrayal.
 After this, an injured Rajkumar reunites with Chanda and walks away happily, while Qamar Ali and his men beat Parmar and Shivraj's remaining allies.